KallumJ/BitsDiscordBot/README.md

 * Voice Recognition (using the [Vosk](https://alphacephei.com/vosk/) Open Source Library) and Speech Synthesis (using [Pico Text-to-Speech](https://www.openhab.org/addons/voice/picotts/)) in voice channels.
 * Chat Bot functionality using the [Program AB AIML implementation](https://code.google.com/archive/p/program-ab/) to analyse queries and provide custom responses modelled in AIML.
 * Manage the assigning and removal of server roles to allow users to be contacted based on the games they like to play.
+* A community events system that allows admins to schedule events, and allows users to rsvp to them, with all information stored in a MySQL database.